Go Back

 Instructions

-• Sprinkle the all-purpose flour, paprika, and black pepper over the softened veggies and mix well to combine.
-Cook for about a minute or so, stirring continuously.
+• Sprinkle the all-purpose flour, paprika, and black pepper over the softened veggies.
+Stir constantly for 1 minute to cook off the raw flour taste.

-• Increase the heat to high and bring to a boil.
-Once boiling, reduce the heat to a simmer and cook, stirring occasionally, for 10-15 minutes or until the potatoes are fork-tender.
+• Bring to a gentle boil, then reduce to a steady simmer.
+Cook for 10 to 15 minutes, stirring occasionally, until the potatoes are fork-tender.
 Note: If the potatoes are overcooked, they will start to break down.
 Cook according to preference.

-• Season with additional salt and pepper, if needed.
+• Taste and season with additional salt and pepper as needed.

 Notes